Engineering Ignorance Defined V|

 Checking, Design Review, Manufacturing and Data Extraction!

-Boeing is still sending out drawings, no not "2D drawings", actual manual drawings.
-You would think with the importance on the model they would have a staff of 3D modelers creating the models to assure compatibility.
-They demand the supplier create the 3D model and provide it back to Boeing in a Catia 5 file.
+Boeing is still sending out drawings, no not "2D drawings", actual manual drawings as scanned PDFs.
+You would think with the importance on the model they would have a staff of 3D modelers creating the models to assure compliance to the current requirements that the 3D model was the authority.
+They now demand the supplier create the 3D model and provide it back to Boeing in a Catia 5 file?
 This shows how nothing is being thought through at Boeing.

 You can see how well this worked in Story 3 in this article.
 This story is so much worse.
 It is like it is a clown show.